fightforthefuture/earth-day-live-wp/README.txt

 The widget is designed to appear once per user, per device, per day, but can be configured to display at a different interval.

-Please take a look at [**widget.js**](https://github.com/fightforthefuture/earth-day-live-widget/blob/master/static/widget.js) if you want to see exactly what you\'re embedding on your page.

 The widget is compatible with Firefox, Chrome (desktop and mobile), Safari (desktop and mobile), Microsoft Edge, and Internet Explorer 11.

 There are a number of ways to customize the widget in the Wordpress Settings admin section.
 It provides details on what each option does.

+## Note on 3rd party software

+This this plugin relies on 3rd party software (https://widget.earthdaylive2020.org/widget.js), in order for your website to join Earth Day Live with the banner.
+You need to activelty enable the widget via Settings->Earth Day Live Settings, before this script is added to your website.

+Please take a look at [**widget.js**](https://github.com/fightforthefuture/earth-day-live-widget/blob/master/static/widget.js) if you want to see exactly what you\'re embedding on your page.

+This software is maintained by the same team on Github, and you can view its license [here](https://github.com/fightforthefuture/earth-day-live-widget/blob/master/LICENSE).

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/earth-day-live-wp` directory, or install the plugin through the WordPress plugins screen directly.